noddde

 To enable automatic view persistence on a projection, provide three things:

-1. viewStore field in your ProjectionTypes bundle
+1. viewStore type hint in your ProjectionTypes bundle (for typed { views } injection)

 import type { ViewStore, DefineEvents, DefineQueries } from "@noddde/core";

-interface AccountView {
+export interface AccountView {

 id: string;